sea-lang/sea/readme.md

 - 100% interoperability with C. All C libraries can be cleanly used in Sea, and vice-versa too.
   - C interoperability is also completely overhead-free!
 - As little ambiguity as possible (except in the pronunciation of Sea and C, whoops).
-- No undefined variables and no null, except in inline C or when interfacing with C.
 - Equally as fast as C since Sea gets transpiled to C.

 **Inspired By:**